awslabs/resource-discovery-for-azure/README.md

 ![CloudShell](./docs/cloudshell.png)

+## Downloading the ZIP File from GitHub
+1. In this repo - Click on the green **Code** button.
+2. Select **Download ZIP** from the dropdown menu.
+3. Extract the downloaded ZIP file to your desired directory.

 ## Script Output/Reports
 3. When the script has completed, a zip file of the report will be saved in the folder **_InventoryReports._**
      - Script will create multiple files and one zip